fluturecode/myMtv-client/README.md

 # React YouTube Music Player App

-This repository is built with React and Firebase, to spine up a simle music video player app.
+This demo app is meant to go alongside the live code demo of MyMTV App.

 ## Getting Started with Create React App